wfmackey/absmapsdata/README.md

 -   Find an appropriate compression function and level to optimise output.

-For me, at least, finding the correct information and developing the best set of steps was a little bit interesting but mostly tedious and annoying.
+For me at least, finding the correct information and developing the best set of steps was a little bit interesting but mostly tedious and annoying.
 The `absmapsdata` package holds this data for you, so you can spend more time making maps, and less time on Stack Overflow, the ABS website, and [lovely-people’s wonderful